EndPointCorp/end-point-blog/2021/10/kubernetes.md

 ![Dashboard pod exec](kubernetes/dashboard-pod-exec.png)

-Click it, and you'll be taken to a screen with a console just like the one we obtained via `kubectl exec`:
+Click it and you'll be taken to a screen with a console just like the one we obtained via `kubectl exec`:

 ![Dashboard pod bash](kubernetes/dashboard-pod-bash.png)